 Before 1952, sleep studies focused on dreams and dream interpretations.
 Medical professionals did not become interested in understanding sleep physiology, sleep deprivation or treating sleep disorders until the 21st century.

 Today, much has changed on the subject of sleep.
-It’s become common practice for doctors to ask how much sleep patients are getting, in order to better understand how their health is impacted by their sleep habits and patterns.
+It is common for doctors to ask you how much sleep you are getting and when you fall asleep at night.
+These questions help practitioners understand how your sleep habits are impacting your health.

-Taking it a step further, researchers at MIT are working on a way to capture sleep data wirelessly to measure and analyze sleep patterns.
-Using an AI-enabled device that emits radio waves, and an algorithm that analyzes those signals, researchers gain the ability to monitor an individual’s sleep in their natural environment for a long period of time, rather than forcing them to intermittently visit a lab.
+Researchers at MIT are working on a way to capture sleep data wirelessly to measure and analyze sleep patterns.
+Using an artificial intelligence (AI) -enabled device that emits radio waves, and an algorithm that analyzes those signals, researchers gain the ability to monitor a person’s sleep quality in their natural environment for a long period of time, rather than forcing them to visit a lab.
 You can read more about it on IEEE Spectrum here.

-If you have trouble sleeping, don’t lose hope – sleep research is steadily evolving with today’s newest technologies, and may well lead to more products that can help you get a good night’s sleep.
+Do not lose hope if you have trouble sleeping or staying asleep.
+Sleep research is evolving with today’s newest technologies.
+This advancement may well lead to more products that can help you get a good night’s sleep.